Skip to main content

 The endocrine system does not operate in isolated silos; hormones interact extensively, influencing metabolic pathways, inflammatory responses, and even neurotransmitter function.
 For example, testosterone and estrogen are not only reproductive hormones but also significant metabolic regulators.
 Suboptimal testosterone levels in men are associated with increased visceral adiposity, insulin resistance, and a higher risk of metabolic syndrome.
 Similarly, estrogen plays a protective role in female metabolic health, influencing glucose metabolism and lipid profiles.

-The intricate connection between hormonal status and underscores the need for a systems-biology perspective in treatment selection.
+The intricate connection between hormonal status and metabolic health underscores the need for a systems-biology perspective in treatment selection.
 Addressing a hormonal imbalance without considering its metabolic ramifications would be an incomplete approach.
 For instance, a patient presenting with low testosterone and concurrent insulin resistance might benefit from a protocol that not only optimizes testosterone but also incorporates strategies to improve insulin sensitivity, such as dietary modifications or specific peptides like Tesamorelin, which targets visceral fat.

 Hormone Primary Metabolic Influence Clinical Relevance for Treatment Selection